flebel/robinson_app/README.rst

 These are the features that are planned for future versions, in order of priority:

+- Upon a click on a marker, change its color until another marker is clicked on
 - Center the map to show the most markers when the page is initially loaded
 - Color code the accuracy
 - Add the ability to search for photos by tag